alohadance48/heart-main/README.md

 This is the version with a graphical interface.
-It was developed together with RUKE101
+It was developed together with RUKE101.For to run open the file main.py and run this file